DOI-USGS/mortar/README.md

   [`pkgdown::build_site()`](https://pkgdown.r-lib.org/reference/build_site.html).
   This will update the contents of the `docs` folder.

-4. Re-build the package with `CTRL/CMD + SHIFT + B` and wait for the session to restart.
+4. Re-build the package with `CTRL/CMD + SHIFT + B`.
+Wait for the
+    session to restart and the package to load.

 5. Run your function (in the console or wherever) and verify it works as expected.